McCartan: Kinelarty and the McCartan Chieftaincy

 These and further evidence in ancient manuscripts, provide confirmation of an ancient Kingship and Noble standing.
 At the Battle of Fontenoy in 1745 many McCartans fought on the French side against English regiments commanded by the landlords of their patrimony in County Down.

-Forde, Annesley, Price, Maxwell and Johnston family members were prominent officers.

 Modern successes

 Dr Patrick McCartan was the Dáil envoy to Washington in 1920 and in later years became a presidential candidate.
 In recent years more McCartan members have also held seats in Dail Eireann and in the European Parliament.

 Edward McCartan, an American sculptor, is notable for his many works, including his reworking masterpiece of the Goddess Diana.

 As a family bursting with football endeavors, albeit predominantly within the Gaelic adaptation of the sport, Seamus Vincent McCartan is the clan's single professional player, currently at club level for Bradford City.
 His international career has spanned U17, U19 and U21 levels.
 He made his highly anticipated International First Team debut in 2017.

 Ryan McCartan, portraying the character Digbert "Diggie" Smalls on Disney's Liv and Maddie, has risen to success, showcasing the musical and theatrical talents of the clan.